abroegger8/FinTech-Practicum-BTC/granger_check.md

 F-statistic: 14.68 on 2 and 3168 DF,  p-value: 4.486e-07
 ```

-The results imply that you get the same resutls when you put the
+The results imply that you get the same results when you put the
 variable you want to test **FIRST**

 ### Correct granger tests